Uncial 0274: Contents

+Textual Missing Mark 7:16, 9:44 & 9:46.

 Currently it is dated by the INTF to the 5th century.

 Text

 The Greek text of this codex probably is a representative of the Alexandrian text-type.
 According to Kurt and Barbara Aland it does not support the Byzantine text against the original, it agrees 6 times with the Byzantine when it has the same reading as the original text.
 It agrees 19 times with the original text against the Byzantine.
 It has 2 independent or distinctive readings.
 Alands placed it with hesitation in Category II.

 Aland gave the following textual profile for it: 01 61/2 192 2S.

 Location

 After discovering it was held in Cairo.
 Currently the codex is housed at the Coptic Museum (6569/6571) in Cairo.